alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

     a^3 & + & 3a^2b & + & 3ab^2 & + & b^3 \\
 \end{matrix} $$

 The first row here has the coefficients 1, 2, 1; and the second row also has the coefficients 1, 2, 1, just shifted one step to the right.
 And they’re then added together in each column.
-This shifting of a row and columnwise addition with the original, is exactly the common procedure for Pascal’s triangle.
+This shifting of a row and columnwise addition with the original, is exactly the common procedure for Pascal’s triangle, so no suprise: the coefficients here, 1, 3, 3 and 1, are the fourth line of the triangle &mdash; and so on.

 This chapter of the book exemplifies but does not explain that the coefficients of this Pascal row #4, namely 1, 3, 3 and 1, are also the number of possible ways to select respectively *r* = 0, 1, 2 or 3 *b*’s from a sequence of *n* = 3 *b*’s.
 Which is called the number of **combinations** of respectively 0, 1, 2 or 3 *b*’s from 3 *b*’s, typically labeled “**nCr**” on a calculator.
 One way to understand it is to view $a^3 + 3a^2b + 3ab^2 + b^3 = (a + b)^3$ as